ethereumclassic/ethereumclassic.github.io/content/why-classic/index.en.md

 description: TODO
 ---

+**Note: All content is in bullet point form pending review, and will be properly written once structure is confirmed**

 - This section will guide you through ... and explain where ETC came from, where it's going, and how it's going to get there...
 - Not just a run of the mill shitcoin
 - Top 3 reasons why...